drorberel/drorberel.github.io/consulting.md

 ### Problem:
 Bioinformaticians developed customized scalable tools for handling complex large datasets for decades, even before industry faced similar dimensionality of data.
 However, because they demonstrate its use mostly for genomic data only, other industries are hesitant to benefit from it.
+How to utilize and demonstrate that a constrained object oriented data structure, provide value to non-genomic data domains, of similar characteristics.

 ### Solution:
 Provide educational materials, and simple proof-of-concept demonstrations, on how these data containers can store non-genomic big data, emphasizing the advantages, and leverage of such approach.